snowplow/snowplowanalytics.com/_posts/2019-05-29-snowplow-for-media-part-1/index.md

 ## What do I track?

 With Snowplow, you can track entities as well as events.
-For a longer post on this topic (including an explanation of entities), click [here].
+For a longer post on this topic (including an explanation of entities), click [here](https://snowplowanalytics.com/blog/2019/05/29/snowplow-for-media-part-2/).

 For now, let’s assume you’ve worked with our Implementation Engineering team to set up tracking following our best practises and look at what the data would look like.